Admission for the January 2025 academic session is ongoing Apply Now!

 • Describe different error-detection methods.

-• Describe Internet Technologies and Protocols.
+• Describe Internet technologies and protocols.

 2nd Semester Units